Matchbox (brand): Sky Busters series

 Matchbox Sky Busters is a range of die-cast model aircraft produced under the Matchbox brand, initially by Lesney Products and later by Mattel.

 The earlier Sky Busters were produced in 1973 from London, England.
-During the 1970s, Skybusters competed against Dyna-Flytes, produced by San Diego based Zee Toys and the Ertl Company distributed-Hong Kong manufactured Lintoy.
+During the 1970s, Skybusters competed against Dyna-Flytes, produced by San Diego–based Zee Toys and the Ertl Company distributed-Hong Kong manufactured Lintoy.

 Skybusters combined military and commercial aircraft models at their earlier stage.
 The United States Air Force, Air France, Federal Express, Lufthansa and QX Express were among the first brands to advertise with Skybusters.
 Some of the first Skybusters released were Learjet, Airbus A300, Boeing 747 and Corsair AD7 airplanes.

 In 1976, the Skybusters line returned, at a time when the die cast airplanes market was largely dominated by Dyna-Flytes.
 The brand kept coming on and off the market until the 2000s, when Mattel decided to release the models each year.
-Currently no airlines are under contract with Matchbox to produce Skybusters models, the most recent ones being American Airlines, UPS, British Airways, Alaska Airlines, Lufthansa and DHL (Delta Air Lines and United Airlines did not have a contract with Matchbox since the takeover of Northwest Airlines and Continental Airlines, respectively), but jetliners are released under fictional airline names, such as Matchbox Airlines (also called MBX Airways).
+For a long time, no airlines were under contract with Matchbox to produce Skybusters models.
+The most recent ones are American Airlines and UPS, with British Airways, Alaska Airlines, Lufthansa and DHL also in the near past.
+(Delta Air Lines and United Airlines did not have a contract with Matchbox since the takeover of Northwest Airlines and Continental Airlines, respectively), but jetliners were still released under fictional airline names, such as Matchbox Airlines (also called MBX Airways).

-As of 2023, the Matchbox Skybusters line keeps being produced.
+In 2012, Matchbox Skybusters released a replica of The Bat, an aircraft from the film The Dark Knight Rises.

+In 2024, Matchbox announced a partnership with SpaceX to produce models of that company's aircraft.

+During 2025, Matchbox returned to featuring real airline brands on their Skybusters series, with the release of an American Airlines A320 as well as a UPS Airlines Boeing 747-400.